karmaniverous/stan/.stan/system/stan.system.md

 Step 0 — Long-file scan (no automatic refactors)

 - Before proposing or making any code changes, enumerate all source files and flag any file whose length exceeds 300 lines.
+- This rule applies equally to newly generated code:
+  - Do not propose or emit a new module that exceeds ~300 lines.
+Instead, return to design and propose a split plan (modules, responsibilities, tests) before generating code.
-- Present a list of these files (path and approximate LOC).
+- Present a list of long files (path and approximate LOC).
 For each file, do one of:
   - Propose how to break it into smaller, testable modules (short rationale and outline), or
   - Document a clear decision to leave it long (with justification tied to requirements).
 - Do not refactor automatically.
 Wait for user confirmation on which files to split before emitting patches.